 You are likely here because you don’t know how to help, and are scared about making things worse.
-Maybe you’re the person in a difficult time, and want to give the freaked out people who love you some basic tools to help.
+Or perhaps you’re the person who is in the midst of a difficult time, and you want to give the freaked out people who love you some basic tools to help.

 We are here.
 The basics of reaching out require that we are not afraid of what might go wrong if we try.

 - We’ll do something that makes things worse.